thedarkwriter/courseware-lms-content/_lmscontent/README.md

 1. Tag release in the repository using datevar convention with a numeric suffix and prepended by the letter `v`: __e.g.:__ v2018.03.01.01
 2. Add a description of what the release contains and then publish release.
 This tag will represent any changes since the LAST push to production.
 Make your notes as complete as possible.
 3. Ensure you are in the repo folder on your machine to run the following rake tasks.
-3. Run a  diff using either `rake migrate:production` on the command line or using compare in GitHub: __e.g.:__ https://github.com/puppetlabs/courseware-lms-content/compare/v1.1...v2018.03.30.01
+4. To ensure you have all required gems, you may need to run `bundle install` the first time you push to production.
-4. On the command line, run `rake download:repo`.
+5. Run a  diff using either `rake migrate:production` on the command line or using compare in GitHub: __e.g.:__ https://github.com/puppetlabs/courseware-lms-content/compare/v1.1...v2018.03.30.01
-5. To finish the process and push all your changes live, run `rake release:production`.
+6. On the command line, run `rake download:repos`.
-6. Check your content in the [production site](https://learn.puppet.com/).
+7. To finish the process and push all your changes live, run `rake release:production`.

-/
+8. Check your content in the [production site](https://learn.puppet.com/).